 Timings: 9:00 AM - 6:00 PM every Wednesday

-The Arpora Saturday Night Flea Market is a place which offers something to cater to everyone's tastes and it can truly be called a shopper's delight.
-One can find here everything - clothes, shoes, herbs and spices, carpets, home decoration items.
-You name it, and they have it all!
-The market is divided into three different parts, and every part is known for offering something different.
+One of the most famous flea markets in Goa, the Saturday Night Market in Arpora is a great place not just for shopping but for experiencing the true Goa vibe.
+Also popular as the Ingo's Night Market, one can find everything - clothes, shoes, herbs and spices, carpets, home decoration items.
+The market is divided into three different parts.
 The Lower Field provides the usual cheap local clothes, footwear, hammocks, carpets and pashminas while the Central Field is known for having beer, spirit & wine bars and food stalls with several of Goa's popular restaurants.

 Compare quotes from upto 3 travel agents for free